Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 304.
 (3)

 PERSONALITY: THEORY AND MEASUREMENT.
 This course focuses on theoretical models and research methods relevant to the study of personality.
 Historical and modern approaches are examined, with an emphasis on evaluating theories in the context of relevant empirical evidence.
 Students are also exposed to common methods of personality assessment, and the processes behind scale development and validation.
-Prerequisite: Psychology 101 or 102.
-Offered: alternate years.
+Prerequisite: Psychology 101.
+Offered: as staffing permits.

 PSYCHOLOGY 306.
 (3)

 SOCIAL PSYCHOLOGY.
 The analysis of social motivation, attitude formation and change, group structure and processes, interpersonal perception and attraction, and the psychological impact of the environment.
-Prerequisite: Psychology 101 or 102.
-Offered: alternate years.
+Prerequisite: Psychology 101.
+Offered: fall semester.

 PSYCHOLOGY 310.
 (3)

 INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY.
 Application of psychological principles to problems in business and industry, and to management.
 Addresses such topics as personnel selection and organizational theory.
-Prerequisite: Psychology 101 or 102.
+Prerequisite: Psychology 101.
 Offered: as staffing permits.

 PSYCHOLOGY 312.
 (3)